LogtalkDotOrg/logtalk3/examples/errors/NOTES.md

 The `tutor` tool provides explanations and fix suggestions for compiler warnings and errors messages.
-New users are advised to load it at startup (e.g. from a settings file) for a more friendly experience.
+New users are advised to load it at startup (e.g., from a settings file) for a more friendly experience.